 Really simple SSL

 This plugin makes sure your site is loading over https://all the time.
 It is essential to install this one as well.

 Turn off Cloudflare CDN, Point Your Domain & Generate Let’s Encrypt SSL

 Next tip to make sure the site works well after migration.
-We can temporarily point the domain to new CloudWays host (server) for few minutes just to generate Let’s Encrypt SSL.
+We can temporarily point the domain to the new CloudWays host (server) for a few minutes just to generate Let’s Encrypt SSL.
 We’re doing this to make sure the host won’t throw any hiccups after migration.

 Why Should I Point My Domain to CloudWays?

 It is not possible to create Let’s Encrypt SSL certificates in Cloudways platform while the CloudFlare CDN is active, so turn it off by clicking the Orange Cloud as shown in the image.
 The Grey Cloud means CloudFlare CDN is off.

 Turning off Cloudflare CDN & Pointing The Domain

 Turn off DNS as shown in the image below.
 Replace 127.0.0.1 with your server’s IP.